 In 1929, a new tunnel was built, making the old grade obsolete.
 This 1929 tunnel is still today (2003) used by the Burlington Northern Sante Fe Railroad.

 The old grade is now the Iron Goat Trail, a hiking trail through the forest and past various examples of railroad archeology.
 The name Iron Goat was taken from the Great Northern Railway corporate symbol -- a mountain goat standing on a rock.
-"Iron goat" was applied to Great Northern locomotives climbing mountainous rail line in the Rockies or Cascade mountains.
+"Iron goat" was applied to Great Northern locomotives working the mountainous rail lines in the Rockies and Cascade.